-This is part 1 of the series 7 Days to a Cleaner Home This series details how I get my whole house in company order in the space of 7 days.
+This is part 1 of the series 7 Days to a Cleaner Home .
+The series that details how I get my home in company order (and a better place to live in) in 7 days.

-Once or twice a year I take a look around and my home and notice things just seem a mess!
+Every so often I take a look around and my home and realize that things are a bit of a mess!

 Since I need to see a quick end to the chaos I usually give myself about a week to clean my home and to get things back in order.

-Longer than that and I lose steam not to mention time.
+If I do this kind of cleaning longer than a week I tend to lose steam not to mention time.

 This is not a deep cleaning but a putting things to rights so that you can be at peace in your home (and stop apologizing to your guests for the mess).